What Is SSC in Accounting? A Complete Guide to Shared Service Centers in Finance

 Evolution of SSCs

 The concept of SSCs has evolved over time.
 Initially, organizations established SSCs to centralize back-office functions and achieve cost savings.
-Over the years, SSCs have transformed into strategic units that leverage technology, automation, and best practices to deliver value-added services and support business growth.
+Over the years, shared service centres have transformed into strategic units that leverage technology, automation, and best practices to deliver value-added services and support business growth.

 Key Functions of Accounting SSCs